rockfireredmoon/iceee/README.md

 ### Compiling The Server

-This project is distributed as an 'autotools' project.
+This project is distributed as an Meson (http://mesonbuild.com/) project.

 #### Preparing the source tree